ConduitNetwork/docs/administration/users/users.rst

 The Users page displays a list of all users.
 From the users page:
 Create, Edit, and Delete users.
 The list of users displayed on this page displays Account, Name, Username, Email, and Role.

 ..
-NOTE:: Some User data from Users created via an Identity Source Integration such as Active Directory is not editable in |morpheus|, as it is synced with the Identity Source.
+NOTE:: Some User data from Users created via an Identity Source Integration such as Active Directory is not editable in |conduit|, as it is synced with the Identity Source.

 Create User